 - Without a budget, it’s far too easy for money to poof and disappear before your very eyes.

-- Make it your priority to set some goals so that you don’t go broke like almost every U.S. citizen out there.
+- Make it your priority to set goals so that you won’t go broke like almost every U.S. citizen.

 In other words, come up with a plan and stick to it.
 Correcting your lousy spending habits may not happen overnight, but it certainly doesn’t hurt to try.